implse/Recursion/README.md

 # Backtracking

-Backtracking is an effective technique for solving algorithmic problems.
-In backtracking, we search depth-first for solutions, backtrack to the last valid path as soon as we hit a dead end.
+v`Backtracking` is an effective technique for solving algorithmic problems.
+In `backtracking`, we search `depth-first` for solutions, `backtrack` to the last valid path as soon as we hit a dead end.

 Backtracking reduces the search space since we no longer have to follow down any paths we know are invalid.
-This is called pruning.
+This is called `pruning`.
 We must be able to test partial solutions.

 ## Backtracking Approach